 2. Button and Portobello Mushrooms

-Button and portobello mushrooms need to be grown in nutrient-rich composted manure.
+Button and Portobello mushrooms are essentially different growth stages of the same species.
+They thrive in composted manure-based substrates.
 Ideally, straw mixed with horse manure.
-If you can access horse bedding being thrown out of stables, then that will be ideal.
+If you can access horse bedding being thrown out of stables, that would be ideal.

-Leave the bedding outside to rot for around three weeks, and you’re ready to move onto the pasteurization process.
+Their cultivation typically involves a casing layer, which induces the formation of the mushroom’s fruiting bodies.
+Leave the bedding outside to rot for around three weeks, and you’re ready to move on to the pasteurization process.

 Mushroom Spawn or Spores

 Next up, you’ll need to purchase mushroom spawn or spores.
-We highly recommend that you buy spawn over spores since you’ll have a better chance for success.
+I highly recommend that you buy spawn over spores since you’ll have a better chance for success.

 Growing mushrooms from spores takes longer and requires a bit more practice, so it is best left to more seasoned growers.